okHadi/get-IPsets-WAF/README.md

 Push the code to your own repo (make sure not to include the original .git folder)

+### Step 5
+Go to settings > Pages >
+      Source: Deploy from branch
+      Branch: gh-pages
+      Folder: /root
+ And save.

 ### Note:

-The react app shows two tables, so you can make changes according to your own likings.
+The react app shows two tables populated by "dev.json" and "prod.json".
+Right now, the react app is only populating the tables from "dev.json".
+Make changes like you see fit, both in the workflow and the react app.